ShahjalalShohag/shahjalalshohag.github.io/_pages/donate.md

 ---
 layout: page
-title: Donate
+title: Buy Me A Coffee
-permalink: /donate
+permalink: /thanks
 ---

-If you like what I do for the community or helped you somehow, then you can donate me via bKash or Rocket.
+If you like what I do for the community or helped you somehow, then you can buy me a coffee via bKash or Rocket.

 - bKash: 01996546509 (Personal)
 - Rocket: 01943165226 (Personal)